eth-cscs/cpp-course-2023/02_03_generic_programming_part2/generic_programming_part2.md

 The generic library that uses `Num` concept, can be used with anything that complies with it!

 If someone implements `BigIntegers`?!
-If it respects the concept, the code should work.
+If it respects the concept, the code works™️.

 </div>